 - 4.20 Cadw, the Welsh Government's Historic Environment Service and the International Council on Monuments and Sites (ICOMOS) have produced a non-statutory Register of Landscapes, Parks and Gardens of Special Historic Interest in Wales.
 The designated sites are identified on the Constraints Map. - 4.21 The Register of Landscapes of Outstanding Historic Interest in Wales identifies the Gwent Levels as an area which is uniquely rich in archaeological and historical resource.
-The Register does not preclude development but as advised in Welsh Office Circular 61/9660, it should be used in determining planning applications where the development is of a sufficient scale to have more than a local impact on the historic landscape.
+The Register does not preclude development but as advised in Welsh Office Circular 61/9659, it should be used in determining planning applications where the development is of a sufficient scale to have more than a local impact on the historic landscape.
 Such developments may require an Environmental Impact Assessment.
-Therefore an Assessment of the Significance of the Impact of Development on Historic Landscape (ASIDOHL2) will be required and the outcomes implemented for those developments deemed to have more than a local impact on the historic landscape. - 4.22 The Register of Parks and Gardens of Special Historic Interest in Wales lists 11 sites within Newport which are identified on the Constraints Map.
+Therefore an Assessment of the Significance of the Impact of Development on Historic Landscape (ASIDOHL2) will be required and the outcomes implemented for those developments deemed to have more than a local impact on the historic landscape. - 4.22 The Register of Parks and Gardens of Special Historic Interest in Wales lists 11 sites within Newport, which are identified on the Constraints Map.
 The sites recognised are: Kemeys House, Llanwern Park, Machen House, Beechwood Park, Belle Vue Park, Bryn Glas, St Woolos Cemetery, Pencoed Castle, Plas Machen, Tredegar Park, Nos.
 15 & 17 Stow Park Circle.
 All applications affecting those sites graded I and II will also be referred to Cadw, the Welsh Government's Historic Environment Service.
 The purpose of the Register is not to preclude development but to prevent damage to features of the site, such as the historic layout, structure and built features as well as planted elements.
-The site designation process includes denotation of the site's essential setting and significant views which are important considerations in ensuring that the historic and visual characteristics of the historic parks and gardens are conserved. - 4.23 The Welsh Government has proposed that Cadw should compile and maintain a non-statutory register of Historic Battlefields in Wales in order to protect our most significant sites for the future.
-Their protection as cultural and heritage assets is supported, and their contribution to tourism, recreation and education recognised.
-Historic Battlefields are a significant part of the historic landscape and their protection as cultural and heritage asset is supported.
+The site designation process includes denotation of the site's essential setting and significant views which are important considerations in ensuring that the historic and visual characteristics of the historic parks and gardens are conserved. - 4.23 Historic Battlefields are a significant part of the historic landscape and their protection as cultural and heritage asset is supported.
 Their contribution to tourism, recreation and education is recognised and welcomed.
 Cadw should be contacted for information on the location and process of identification.
-There will be a presumption in favour of the conservation and enhancement of the site.
+There will be a presumption in favour of the conservation and enhancement of these sites.

-CE6 Locally Listed Buildings and Sites
+CE5 Locally Listed Buildings and Sites

-BUILDINGS AND SITES OF LOCAL SIGNIFICANCE FOR THEIR ARCHITECTURAL OR HISTORIC INTEREST WILL BE INCLUDED ON A LOCAL LIST AND SHOULD BE PROTECTED FROM DEMOLITION OR INAPPROPRIATE DEVELOPMENT.
+BUILDINGS AND SITES OF LOCAL SIGNIFICANCE FOR THEIR ARCHITECTURAL OR HISTORIC INTEREST WILL BE INCLUDED ON A

-60 Available at http://wales.gov.uk/docs/desh/policy/961205circular6196en.pdf
+59 Available at http://wales.gov.uk/docs/desh/policy/961205circular6196en.pdf